EionRobb/purple-mattermost/README.md

 **XXXX Work in progress**

-Connects Pidgin instant messaging client with Mattermost server.
+Connects libpurple-based instant messaging clients (such as Pidgin, Finch, Adium, bitlbee) with Mattermost server.

 ## Features